-- Put all the cookie ingredients into the food processor.
-Process until it forms a crumble of dough - this usually takes few minutes, and you may need to scrap down the sides of your bowl to get things together.
+Put all the cookie ingredients into the food processor.
+Process until it forms a crumble of dough - this usually takes few minutes, and you may need to scrape down the sides of your bowl to get things together.

-- Roll the ball into a cylinder, cut 16 pieces of dough with a sharp knife.
-Using your hands, roll each pieces into a ball.
+Roll the ball into a cylinder, cut 16 pieces of dough with a sharp knife.
+Using your hands, roll each piece into a ball.
 Place onto the prepared cookie tray.
-They can be put close together as those cookies don't spread during baking.
+They can be put close together as these cookies don't spread during baking.

-- Press each cookie ball with the bottom of drinking glass or your hand to flatten into cookies.
+Press each cookie ball with the bottom of a drinking glass or your hand to flatten into cookies.